hsmtknj/adas/src/cam_calib/input_data/README.md

 # Input Data Directory

-You need to set images in this directory.
+You need to set chessboard images in this directory.